zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

 the monk and his own ring.
 Worldworld told the wise man of the wise man that the phase of Basha: inconstant, bitterness, and without me.

-“If you stand at the top of the rock mountain, you can see all the people,
+"If you stand at the top of the rock mountain, you can see all the people,

 Likewise, the good, and all the eyes, go up the high buildings of the law,